antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 ### Critical Strike Damage
 The amount of Critical Strike Damage you deal when you trigger a Critical Strike with Physical Attacks.
 The base Critical Strike Damage is 25%

+### Cooldown reduction
+Reduces the cooldown on the cooldown based skills (indicated by the hourglass icon on the tooltip).

 ### Faster Cast Rate
 Increases the amount of Spells per Second you can cast.
 Faster Cast Rate increases the Spells per Second by 0.01 per percent.